Agent Teams

 Shared task list.
 The lead creates a list of tasks with dependencies.
 Teammates claim tasks when they’re ready, rather than waiting for you to assign them.
 When a task’s prerequisites are complete, it becomes available.
 This removes the human as a scheduling bottleneck.

-Peer-to-peer messaging.
-Teammates send messages to each other without routing through the lead or through you.
+Peer-to-peer messaging through a mailbox.
+Teammates post messages to a shared mailbox rather than routing through the lead or through you.
 When one teammate discovers that a shared utility function’s signature has changed, it notifies the others directly.
 This prevents three agents from independently discovering the same breaking change by trial and error.

 Your role shifts from director to reviewer.
 Instead of assigning tasks, monitoring chat windows, and ferrying information between agents, you review the team’s output, approve merges, and intervene only when the team gets stuck.